wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/2-workflow-types.md

 - When an item in a Teams list is modified, send an email

-- Create a task in Planner based on an Office 365 Outlook calendar event
+- Create a task in Planner based on an Microsoft 365 Outlook calendar event

 - Start an approval for new documents in Teams